10 Effective Practices for Digital Teaching

 Blackboard interactive rubrics are very helpful in both your grading of student work, and in the students' expectations for what is required for full credit.

-Consider Respondus Monitor and LockDown Browser academic integrity tools are available for online exam proctoring.
+Consider using Respondus Monitor and LockDown Browser academic integrity tools, which are available for online exam proctoring.

-Continuously monitor students and their performance with the last login date in the Grade Center, Performance Dashboard, Retention Center, or even by using Grade Center cell colors.
-Use these resources as an early alert and as opportunities to reach out and provide feedback to students around their performance.
-These tools can be very effective in determining whether any students in your class are falling behind or neglecting to check Blackboard regularly.
-Intervene early on, so they get back on track quickly.
+Continuously monitor students in the gradebook by checking the Last Access date from the student tab or checking the Overall Grade column from the same tab (be sure to set up the overall grade column first).
+Use these resources as an early alert and as an opportunity to reach out and provide feedback to students around their performance.
+These tools can be very effective in determining whether any students in your class is falling behind or neglecting to check Blackboard regularly.
+Intervene early on so they get back on track quickly.

 - Time Management and Student Expectations Video from Raymond Higbea

 - Online Student Expectations Video from Mandy Forslund